 The diameter of the World was believed to be smaller (although not as much as we have read in Magellan’s Earth), reason why the Moluccas, which were so far away, could have already been on the other side of the Spanish demarcation.
 They had to try to reach them, and make sure the islands were inside the Spanish side of the demarcation, and then take the control over the lucrative spices commerce.

 Clove, the valued spice of which 27 tons were brought by the ship Victoria.

 Ferdinand of Magellan

 Ferdinand of Magellan was Portuguese, born in Porto.
-He was 37 or 38 when he left for his expedition.
+The year of his birth is unknown.
 He had taken part in the conquer of Malacca (India), and had maintained a close friendship with Francisco Serrano, a Portuguese colleague- possibly a cousin- that was in Macao, and had been destined to the Moluccas.

 He had references about the area, and knew that they were at the level of the Equator.
 However, his services to the Portuguese kingdom had not been valued as he believed he deserved, and he decided to go to Spain and offer his idea, which was supported by a famous Portuguese navigator, Rui Falero, to the king Charles V. According to the texts that we still conserve, Magellan had a strong, Spartan, and authoritative character.
 He was a true believer, brave man of arms, and, without any doubt, an intrepid navigator.

 The Spanish that were part of the expedition did not seem to quite understand the decision of the Emperor to name a Portuguese as the captain general.
 They were suspicious from the beginning.
 Magellan did not seem to know how to manage these suspicions, which would increase the fears of the Spanish, who thought they would end up betraying the King if they followed his decisions, but this would never happen.

 Magellan died fighting bravely against the natives of Mactan Island (Philippines).